mustafaalkan64/TendersManagement/README.md

 # Tender Management System

 ## Overview
-The **Tender Management System** is a robust and scalable solution designed to streamline the management of investors, bidding companies, equipment, and offers.
-It provides powerful tools for editing agreements, dynamically binding data in Word documents, and exporting essential records.
+The **Tender Management System** is an integrated platform designed to streamline and automate the entire tendering process.
+It enables users to create and manage tender items, tenders, equipment, and equipment models.
+The system calculates tender amounts, updates prices, and facilitates investor and bidding company management.
+It also allows for the seamless export of Word documentation and agreements, dynamically binding tender and tender item data into comprehensive, up-to-date reports and contracts.
+This solution enhances efficiency, transparency, and accuracy throughout the tender lifecycle..
 The system includes advanced user, role, and permission management features, ensuring secure authentication and authorization.

 ## Features
 - **Manage Investors**: Add, update, and monitor investors.